Political risk analyst

 Types of political risk analysis

-- a country or region - providing in-depth intelligence on a range of issues and risk factors relating to a specific part of the world
+- a country or region - providing in-depth intelligence on a range of political issues and risk factors relating to a specific part of the world

-Risk analysts within think tanks, NGOs and research institutes provide intelligence to inform and influence national and international policy making, strategy and humanitarian initiatives.
+Risk analysts within think tanks, NGOs and research institutes provide intelligence to inform and influence national and international policymaking, strategy and humanitarian initiatives.
 In this type of setting, your work is likely to be focused on a particular theme or issue.

 Responsibilities